67hz/vim-lldb/README.md

     3.7.6 (default, ...)

-If versions are mismatched, either recompile Vim to match the same version as LLDB or vice-versa.
+If python versions are mismatched, either recompile Vim to match the same version as LLDB or vice-versa.

 See **Customization** for specifying lldb path in `vimrc`.